Ukraine’s Fire Killers

 Introduction

-“When I established Expedition Aviation in 2015, we obtained our first contract supporting the African Union mission in Somalia, for which we provided helicopters and fixed wing aircraft to support peace keeping forces.
-Of course, in this region of the world there was nothing better for the job than Antonov aircraft as they can operate unsupported and land on unpaved strips.
-We didn’t have an Air Operators Certificate (AOC) at the time, so we hired another operator who flew Antonov An-26’s on our behalf however we found it difficult to achieve excellence not having control of the maintenance and operational aspects.”
+"When I founded Expedition Aviation in 2015, our first contract was to support the African Union mission in Somalia.
+We provided helicopters and fixed-wing aircraft to assist peacekeeping forces.
+In this region, nothing was more suitable for the job than Antonov aircraft, as they could operate without support and land on unpaved runways.
+At that time, we didn’t yet have an Air Operator’s Certificate (AOC), so we enlisted another operator to fly Antonov An-26s on our behalf.
+However, we quickly realized that we couldn't maintain excellence without direct control over maintenance and operational oversight."

-By 2019, Expedition was eyeing other specialised markets in which they could apply their esteemed Antonov aircraft.
-The opportunity soon arose to acquire an Antonov AN-32 (UR-UZH) under auction which had been converted to the water bomber “An-32P Fire Killer” variant.
-This An-32P was remarkably the ex-Antonov Design Bureau demonstrator, serial number 2901 which was previously registered as UR-48086 and wowed audiences at the Moscow and Malta Airshows in 1995 soon after its production.
-The airframe saw sporadic firefighting use in tandem with worldwide airshow appearances up until 2012 when it was stored at Gostomel Airport near Kyiv.
-It remained parked up here for years until it was finally picked by Expedition in 2019.
+By 2019, Expedition was exploring other specialised markets where they could leverage their esteemed Antonov aircraft.
+An opportunity soon arose to acquire an Antonov An-32 (UR-UZH) at auction, which had been converted into the water bomber "An-32P Fire Killer" variant.
+Remarkably, this An-32P was the former Antonov Design Bureau demonstrator, serial number 2901, which had previously been registered as UR-48086.
+It had captivated audiences at the Moscow and Malta Airshows in 1995, shortly after its production.
+The airframe saw intermittent use in firefighting operations alongside global airshow appearances until 2012, when it was stored at Gostomel Airport near Kyiv.
+It remained parked there for several years before finally being acquired by Expedition in 2019.

 Fire Killer Run Down